Circulation Information for Classified Staff

 All library materials are subject to recall at which time the due dates are shortened and the overdue fines increase.
 The staff member should comply promptly with any request to bring back borrowed items.

 There is no limit to the number of items a staff member may checkout.
 However, staff are blocked from checking out or renewing items if they have an overdue item or have accrued $30.00 in library charges.

 Books, government documents, and printed music may be checked out for a period of three weeks and can be renewed electronically one time if there are no holds or recalls placed on the items.
 See Renewing Items for instructions on how to do this.

 Interlibrary loan materials are assigned the due date set by the lending institution.
 Any renewal requests must be made through the Interlibrary Loan office.

 Bound periodicals and most reserves at the main circulation desk can be checked out for two hours with no electronic renewals.

-Media materials circulate for 7 days with one electronic renewal (5 days for feature films).
+Media materials circulate for 14 days with one electronic renewal permitted.
 Media reserves must be used in-house.

 Materials in Special Collections must be used in Special Collections.